Sailing Croatia - Your go-to guide for all things sailing

 Levant typically blows from the east with average speeds of 10-20 knots.

-wind on the Adriatic sea
+wind on the adriatic sea

 Jugo/Široko: Jugo, also known as Široko, is a humid, warm southeast wind.
 It often brings heavy rain and rough sea conditions, creating large, rolling waves that can be exhilarating for seasoned sailors.
 The wind is typically stronger in the open sea, affecting the central and southern Adriatic more intensely.
 Jugo is particularly challenging because of its unpredictability and potential strength.